Native Americans

 Black Moshannon State Park

-Black Moshannon State Park is a 3,394-acre park in Rush Township that conserves a unique natural environment surrounding Black Moshannon Lake.
-According to tradition, Native Americans called the area Mos’hanna’unk, which means “elk river place.”
+Black Moshannon State Park is a 3,394-acre park that conserves a unique natural environment surrounding Black Moshannon Lake.
+The park, was established in 1937 after the Civilian Conservation Corps (CCC) built a dam, log cabins, picnic pavilions, and trails.

 Spring Creek Canyon